kogakure/website-11ty-stefanimhoff.de/src/posts/2022/manage-references-for-note-taking.md

 Sometimes I used its nice big view and ultra-fast and fantastic search to find a bookmark, but I used Pocket to collect and read my items.

 Over the next year, Pocket became more annoying to me and I used Raindrop.io more often.
 Last month they added the brand-new _Highlights_ feature and it is fantastic.
-It allows highlighting on any website text (in four different colors) and adding notes.
+It allows to highlight text on any website (in four different colors) and to add notes.
 A browser extension even keeps the highlight active the next time you visit the website.
 Additionally, the highlights are collected in a highlights section of the app.

 I decided to look into the features of Raindrop.io again and discovered things I didn’t know it was able to do.
 Each collection can have a different view (List, Card, Headlines, Moodboard).
 You can upload PDFs, images, and videos.
 There is an [Alfred Plugin](https://www.packal.org/workflow/search-raindropio), manual sorting, export functionality of your bookmarks, and a shortcut to search inside the browser bar for bookmarks.
 The Pro version allows full-text search, nested collections, permanent copies, finding duplicates, and broken links.
 I decided to go Pro again.